jvivian/gene-outlier-detection/README.md

 p-value can be seen as a measure of how much of an outlier the expression is given the expectations of the comparison set

-This model has been drastically improved for performance by leveraging PyMC3's vectorization approach and replacing the problematic student-T sampling with a Normal distribution.
-Another benefit is there is no longer any computational "hack" of pre-fitting the student-T distributions as the expression values in the background are directly shared between two R.V.s that model expression for each gene/dataset combination.
+This model has been drastically improved for performance by using vectorized random variables.
+The gene expression RVs are flattened so they can be passed a 1D vector of observations.
+These RVs are reshaped into a 2D matrix matrix so the linear equation can be computed via standard dot product.
+The expression RVs had difficulty fitting student-T distributions due to the wide range of nu and was replaced with a Normal distribution.
+There is also no longer any computational "hack" of pre-fitting the student-T distributions to the expression values in the background and using those as prior values.
+The expression observations are now directly integrated with the rest of the model.

 A graph of the new model, for 125 genes and 3 datasets with 48,500 values in the background dataset is shown below: